-Part 2 - The beginnings of change 1940 - 1975
+Part 2 - The Beginnings of Change 1940 - 1975

-The painstakingly slow rate at which women were recruited into WA Police was the most significant factor in the decades which followed.
+The painstakingly slow rate at which women were recruited into the WA Police Force was the most significant factor in the decades which followed.
 From six women in 1924, it wasn’t until 1960 that this number had reached 12, and by 1970 – despite 82 women police officers having been employed in total, only 27 were currently serving as a result of attrition.
 More often than not this was as a result of the requirement for women to resign upon getting married.

 What was significant during this period was the promotion of women, with Ethel Scott being made up to sergeant in 1946 and appointed as the Officer-in-Charge of the Women Police Unit.
 This was acclaimed by all ranks as timely and well deserved.